radcamp/radcamp.github.io/Brisbane2025/setup.md

 The default view is the 'Classic' Jupyter notebook view, but I prefer the newer JupyterLab view because it keeps everything in one place.
-Open JuptyerLab by going to View → Open JupyterLab
+Open JuptyerLab by going to View → Open JupyterLab.

 ![png](images/JupyterHubOpenLab.png)